NO ONE should EVER be compelled or pressured into sex to survive or protect their loved ones.

 Due to the overwhelming need and response, we expanded the program in early 2016 to now provide six different streams of training twice a day.

-More than 400 girls have graduated from Mercy Chapel.
+Hundreds of girls–once sold into slavery, have graduated from Mercy Chapel.
 Please GIVE TODAY so we can continue back-to-back sessions.

-Due to the sheer numbers of girls in need of rescue, the Crisis Aid team met with community leaders who agreed we should build a community home for the rescued young girls that will be called Girls’ Village.
+Due to the sheer number of girls in need of rescue, the Crisis Aid team met with community leaders who agreed we should build a community home for the rescued young girls that will be called Girls Village.
 Our goal is to remove the girls from the red-light districts they have been forced to live in and relocate each girl to a secure village of their own where they can choose to enter a restoration and education program.

-The Girls’ Village will consist of one large home for up to 100 girls living in smaller family groups.
+The Girls Village will consist of one large home for up to 100 girls living in smaller family groups.
 The girls will have a community center, private school, and vocational training center which will offer multiple programs.
 Through the program, we will provide economic empowerment opportunities to more women by equipping them with marketable skills.
-The Girls’ Village will help promote young women’s abilities to start and grow businesses that can employ other young women.
-Their jobs will aid in improving their lives, generating more income and creating additional jobs for the future.
+The Girls Village will help promote young women’s abilities to start and grow businesses that can employ other young women.
+Their jobs will aid in improving their lives, generating more income, and creating additional jobs for the future.
 This will play a significant, long-term role in poverty reduction for the country while increasing the number of women business leaders in their nation.

-Phase two of the Girls’ Village will be to build a six-story, commercial building along the road which will house the Vocational Training Center and also serve as an income generation project.
+Phase two of the Girls Village will be to build a six-story, commercial building along the road which will house the Vocational Training Center and also serve as an income generation project.

 Thanks to your support, Crisis Aid has already broken ground for this project!
 Our goal is to have 50% of the annual budget met by the end of the third year through income-generating projects. —-